 In the 1980s, Sioux Falls had a weak and increasingly dysfunctional city government.
 Five city commissioners each managed one or more city departments or roughly twenty percent of the business of the city.
 Not surprisingly, there were problems.

 City commission jobs paid well.
-Elections attracted many people who were untrained to supervise and manage people.
+So elections sometimes attracted candidates who were untrained to supervise and manage people.
 Problems naturally occurred when an unqualified manager won.
 We saw inexperienced people take over the day-to-day management of dozens or even hundreds of city employees.
 That didn’t work very well.
-I feel it makes sense for voters to fill leadership positions and legislative seats.
-But we should not be voting to fill management or technical positions.
+Voters should fill leadership positions and legislative seats, not management or technical positions.

 At any rate, the Sioux Falls city commissioners frequently bickered, and city government was unable to speak with one voice.
 City Hall could not provide much needed community leadership.
 The public was frustrated, and I was too.
 Eventually, I decided to do something about it.